cdeitrick/Lolipop/README.md

 - `input filename`.muller.annotated.png, `input filename`.muller.annotated.pdf

-    A muller plot annotated with relevant mutations.
+    A muller plot annotated with relevant mutations listed in the `Gene` column of the trajectory table.
     Only the top 3 mutations (by frequency) are included if `--annotate-all` is not given.

 -  `input_filename`.png